Bill Shoemaker: Jockey career

 Shoemaker rode three-time champion Spectacular Bid in the horse's final 13 races from 1979 to 1980 losing only once during that stretch.
-This included Spectacular Bid's perfect nine for nine 1980 season, culminating in a walkover in the Woodward Stakes.
-In his autobiography Shoemaker (1988) he called Spectacular Bid the greatest horse he rode in his storied career.
+This included Spectacular Bid's nine-for-nine 1980 season, culminating in a walkover in the Woodward Stakes.
+In his autobiography Shoemaker (1988) he called Spectacular Bid the greatest horse he rode in his career.

 After 1990 jockey retirement

 Soon after retiring as a jockey in 1990, Shoemaker returned to the track as a trainer, where he had modest success, training for such clients as Gulfstream magnate Allen Paulson and composer Burt Bacharach.

 He continued to train racehorses until his retirement on November 2, 1997.
 His final stats as a trainer were 90 wins from 714 starters and earnings of $3.7 million.

 Shoemaker was involved in a solo drunk-driving car crash on April 8, 1991, in San Dimas, California, when he rolled over the Ford Bronco II he was driving.
 The accident left him paralyzed from the neck down, and he thereafter used a wheelchair.
-Even though a blood sample drawn 98 minutes after he entered the hospital showed his blood-alcohol at .13, above California's legal limit of .05, Shoemaker did not accept blame for the crash.
-He sued the California Department of Transportation for not installing guard rails along the highway and Ford Motor Company for faulty vehicle design.
+Even though a blood sample drawn 98 minutes after he entered the hospital showed his blood-alcohol at .13, above California's legal limit of .08, Shoemaker did not accept blame for the crash.
+He sued the California Department of Transportation for not installing guard rails along the highway and Ford Motor Company for faulty vehicle design (as the Bronco II was infamous for it higher rollover risk).
 Ford settled with Shoemaker for $1,000,000.

 Shoemaker authored three murder mysteries.
 They were often compared to the large stable of best-selling horse mysteries by fellow jockey/author Dick Francis.
 Shoemaker's Stalking Horse (1994), Fire Horse (1995), and Dark Horse (1996) all featured jockey-turned-sleuth Coley Killebrew using his racetrack experience in and about his restaurant and the horse world.

 Shoemaker died on October 12, 2003, of natural causes at his home in San Marino, California.
 He was 72 years old.
+He was survived by his adopted son and adopted daughter, Amanda.